Adekunle-980/angular-portfolio/README.md

 In this project, I showcase my skills in angular routing, html, css and typescript.
 I used the service tool to consume "(https://api.github.com/users)" to show the username, image and link to their profile.
 I used some authentication for the form so that an alert is raised when 2 fields are not filled properly.
+Starting Sept 09, I have started adding more features to my portfolio.

 # Linked to deployed version.
 https://angular-portfolio-3r9j.vercel.app/